josephday/Crawler-Search-CourseCatalog/README.md

 484|abandoned
 2336|abandoned
 1175|abandonment
 Notice that the same word may appear in multiple lines of the file (corresponding to the word appearing in the descriptions of multiple courses).
 Any given course identifier/word pair should occur at most once.
-(FYI, aanl is a department code, not a true English word, but it fits our definition of “word”.)
+(FYI, aanl is a department code, not a true English word, but it fits our definition of “word”.)"""